top of page

 Subdividing your property and adding a granny flat

 Tiny homes are becoming more and more popular in Sydney thanks to our city’s sky-high property prices.
-If you’ve got free space on your property, you could cash in on this trend by subdividing your land, adding a second residential property to the new section.
+If you’ve got free space on your property, you could cash in on this trend by subdividing your land and adding a second residential property to the new section.
 If you plan to do this, make sure you speak to a conveyancer so that you understand the law and your property’s title.

 After you’ve subdivided, you could sell the property for a healthy profit, or continue to rent it out and sell it when it’s time to retire or move.

-652 views0 comments
+712 views0 comments

 bottom of page